Anxiety

 • Difficulty controlling worrisome thoughts

-Causes
+What Causes Anxiety?

-Anxiety disorders are caused by a combination of several risk factors, including changes in the brain, genetics, and environmental stress.
+Anxiety disorders are caused by a combination of several risk factors, including changes in the brain, genetics and environmental stress.
 Understanding these causes can help in developing effective treatment strategies.

 Biological Factors